hapax/hapax.github.io/assets/minimal-networks.md

 $1$ and $2$.
 We suppose these are the *only* paths connecting $A$ and $B$.
-The green blob to the left is all the nodes whose paths to $B$ go through $A$ first, and similarly, nodes in the green blob on the right connect to $A$ through $B$.
+The green blob to the left is all the nodes whose paths to $B$ go through $A$ first, and similarly, nodes on the right connect to $A$ through $B$.

----

----
+If two nodes are in the same blob, such as $C$ and $E$, then pruning path $2$ has no effect on whether they are connected.
+If two are in different blobs, like $C$ and $D$, they can still reach each other using path $1$.
+So in general, pruning redundant paths never changes whether cities can connect.

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>